How to Create Healthy Habits to Lose Weight | For Mums

 4. Exercise

-Getting into the habit of exercising every day will do wonders for your fitness and weight management and for your mood and mental health.
-When we exercise, hormones known as endorphins are released, which have the power to boost your mood and energy.
-When exercising becomes a habit, you get the benefits of these wonderful hormones on the daily.
+Getting into the habit of exercising every day will do wonders.
+Exercising every day is good for your fitness, weight management, for your mood and for your mental health.
+When we exercise, our bodies release hormones known as endorphins, which have the power to boost your mood and energy.
+When exercising becomes a habit, you get the benefits of these wonderful hormones daily.

 As your fitness and recovery accelerate, you can increase the intensity of your walk or start to incorporate other exercises into your daily routine.
 Mum’s and bubs classes are great for women who find it difficult to exercise because you can take your little one with you.

-A great tip is to dress for success - put on your workout clothes first thing in the morning as it will make you feel more inclined to exercise.
+A great tip to make an exercise habit is to dress for success.
+Put on your workout clothes first thing in the morning as it will make you feel more inclined to exercise.

 Shevi is a qualified nutritionist with a bachelor’s degree in nutrition and food sciences.
-As a new mum herself, she is passionate about postnatal-related nutrition.
+As a mum of a baby and a toddler, she is passionate about postnatal-related nutrition.
 Shevi has worked alongside some of the most famous leaders and celebrities in the fitness industry throughout Australia and the UK.